Mantra (actor)

 He gained a name as a host, anchoring for TV shows like India's Got Talent, Comedy Circus, and Zara Nachke Dikha, and also hosted the Pro Kabaddi League, a Kabaddi league for the past seven seasons.

 Early life

 He was born to Chandra Dasgupta, an actress who worked in Hindi cinema and Prabir Dasgupta, a book publisher.
-He spent his childhood years in Indore and did most of his schooling at Indore Public School, Indore.
-Before venturing into the media industry, he was in the hospitality business from 1996 to 2000 and worked as a front desk receptionist and manager for The Taj Hotel.

 Career

 Radio

-RJ Mantra started his career with Radio Mirchi, the India's first private FM station in 2001.
+RJ Mantra started his career with Radio Mirchi, India's first private FM station in 2001.
 He moved to Delhi in 2003 and joined Radio City, where he hosted Route 91.
 He then moved on to work with Red FM 93.5, where he also hosted Radio show, Mumbai Local.
 He took a break from Radio in 2012.
 He returned to Radio in February 2017 with 92.7 Big FM's radio drama Lamhe With Mantra, a fiction-based show based on a particular theme of romance for each day.